Brian Schappert

 “If you’re getting robbed and they have a gun that looks real, just assume it’s real,” Officer Glenn Kieler said in one of the seminars held Jan.
 29, 1998.
 “If a robbery does happen, think about your safety first.
 You need to remain calm and you need to keep that robber calm.”

-The convenience store where Brian Schappert was killed is now a tattoo parlor.
+The convenience store where Brian Schappert lost his life was later turned into a tattoo parlor and eventually sold to another business.

 Brian Schappert as a boy; Laura Schappert described her son as quiet and shy, but smart.
 Brian was double majoring in political science and history at Coe College at the time of his murder.